 And then there is punctuation.
 The semi-colon separates two independent sentences and is not interchangeable with the full colon.
 British English has the full stop inside the speech marks and American English, outside.
 These are the two anomalies I find most often with students with whom I interact .

 What to do then, now that we must learn a challenging language in challenging circumstances?
-Joining an organization like Toastmasters, that is deliberate in improving members’ use of English is one way; another, is to learn from Philip Ochieng’s Mark My Word column; a third is to grammatically write your texts, chats and social media conversations, and a fourth, be consciously aware to deliberately reduce the influence of mother tongue in your communication.
+Joining an organization like Toastmasters, that is deliberate in improving members’ use of English is one way.
+Another, is to learn from Philip Ochieng’s Mark My Word column.
+A third way is to grammatically write your texts, chats and social media conversations, and a fourth, be consciously aware to deliberately reduce the influence of mother tongue in your communication.

 The edited version can be found in the Daily Nation here

 If you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
 Thank you.Views – 345